 Channels expects you to be able to define a single root application, and provide the path to it as the ASGI_APPLICATION setting (think of this as being analogous to the ROOT_URLCONF setting in Django).
-There's no fixed rule as to where you need to put the routing and the root application, but we recommend putting them in a project-level file called routing.py, next to urls.py.
+There's no fixed rule as to where you need to put the routing and the root application, but we recommend following Django's conventions and putting them in a project-level file called asgi.py, next to urls.py.
 You can read more about deploying Channels projects and settings in Deploying.

-Here's an example of what that routing.py might look like:
+Here's an example of what that asgi.py might look like: